Diego Ortiz Parrilla: Gulf Coast Expedition

 Native Malaguita people reported in mid-1765 that European settlers were colonizing the "Islas Blancas" (present-day Padre Island) at the mouth of the Nueces River, an area unexplored by the Spanish but close enough to Florida that it seemed possible British colonists were intruding into the territory.
 News of the undocumented colonists was received first at the San Bautista Mission and was then passed on to the Santa Rosa Presidio, where Diego Ortiz Parrilla received the reports and forwarded them to Mexico City.

-The Viceroy of New Spain, Joaquín de Montserrat, 1st Marquess of Cruillas, organized an investigation into these claims.
+The Viceroy of New Spain, Joaquín de Montserrat, organized an investigation into these claims.
 He began by sending orders on 2 November to José de Escandón, the Governor of Nuevo Santander, instructing him to collect all of the information he could about the islands.
 On 16 or 19 April 1766, Montserrat asked Parrilla to directly explore the suspicious area and search for evidence of British incursions.
 Parrilla, freshly relieved of his governorship, travelled to the San Juan Bautista mission and then to the Estancia de Santa Petronila, where he was joined by 25 soldiers sent by Escandón and commanded by the alférez José Antonio de la Garza Falcón, the son of Blas María de la Garza Falcón.
 He was also joined by the Malaguita people who had initially reported on the non-Spanish colonists.

 On 7 September 1766, Parrilla and his men camped on the Playa de la Bahía de Corpus Christi on the shores of the Laguna Madre, which at that time was known as the "Bahía de Corpus Christi" or "Corpus Christi Bay", so-named by either Garza Falcón or his father.
 The explorers waited for six days before heavy rain and high winds caused by the Gulf Hurricane of 1766 subsided.

 An expedition led by Garza Falcón departed the camp on 13 September for Padre Island, and reported to Parrilla on 24 September that they had explored the entire landmass and found no evidence of European settlement, as well as only sparse ruins of Native inhabitants.
 However, the island was littered with the remains of sunken ships, including the decaying hulk of a twenty-gun British frigate on Brazos Island which the explorers burned.
 The expedition had renamed the island "Isla de San Carlos de los Malaguitas", but the name did not become popular.
 Mateo Martínez, the expedition's pilot, described the geography of the island as surprising as he had never encountered barrier islands before in his travels.
 Carlos Castañeda, a historian familiar with the region's history, has suggested that Garza Falcón may not have actually set foot on the island during this expedition, instead alleging that while the report to Parrilla was dated "September 1766" the weather conditions would have made reaching the island extremely difficult.
 Garza Falcón had conducted a preliminary survey of the island already for José de Escandón during his fact-finding mission the previous year, submitting his findings to Escandón in a report dated 18 June 1766.